evnchn/NIKI/FLOW.md

     - Yes → Prompt again (loop to greeting)
     - No → Wait (loop)

-*Annotation: AI speaks prompts, waits for user input via `wait_for_user_input` tool.
-Engagement could be voice, gesture, or button press.*
+*Annotation: AI speaks prompts, waits for user input via `wait_for_user_engagement` tool.
+Engagement could be voice, gesture, or button press.
+Both user and admin can press Yes/No buttons.
+In Niki mode, a friendly emoji and message are displayed while waiting.*

 ---